Tempered distributions and Schwartz functions on definable manifolds: Applications in representation theory

-Our construction of sub-analytic manifolds enables a systematic construction of Schwartz sections, for more general cases.
-The basic idea is the following: consider a vector bundle $p:M\to N$, with a finite dimensional typical fiber $V$, where $M$ and $N$ are sub-analytic manifolds and $p$ is a sub-analytic map, with a (finite) sub-analytic trivialization.
+Our construction of Schwartz functions on manifolds that are definable in polynomially bounded o-minimal structures enables a systematic construction of Schwartz sections, for more general cases.
+The basic idea is the following: consider a vector bundle $p:M\to N$, with a finite dimensional typical fiber $V$, where $M$ and $N$ are definable manifolds and $p$ is a definable map, with a (finite) definable trivialization.
 By local triviality one may define Schwarz sections of this bundle: these are smooth sections that are coordinate-wise Schwartz functions.